Dick Adkins

-Richard Earl Adkins (March 3, 1920 – September 12, 1955) was a professional baseball player.
+Richard Earl Adkins (March 3, 1920 – September 12, 1955) was an American professional baseball player.
 He was a shortstop for one season (1942) with the Philadelphia Athletics.
 For his career, he compiled a .143 batting average in 7 at-bats.

-He was born and later died in Electra, Texas at the age of 35 after a short battle with cancer.
+He was born and later died in Electra, Texas at the age of 35 after a short battle with brain cancer.